Royalpriesthood3260/-Student-Habits-Academic-Success-Predictive-Modeling-/README.md

 ## 🔍 Key Findings

 - 📚 **Study hours per day** was the single strongest predictor across all models.
 The random forest variable importance plot confirms this clearly.
-- 🧠 **Mental health** had a meaningful effect — students with lower self-reported mental health scores were significantly more likely to fail.
+- 🧠 **Mental health** had a meaningful effect. students with lower self-reported mental health scores were significantly more likely to fail.
 - 💼 **Part-time jobs** had a surprisingly small impact.
 The data does not support the common assumption that working strongly hurts grades.
 - 🏫 **Attendance alone** was a weak predictor.
 Quality of study time matters more than simply showing up.
-- 🔬 **Stepwise logistic regression** trimmed the predictor set to only the most informative variables — comparing it to the full model reveals which lifestyle factors are genuinely independent contributors.
+- 🔬 **Stepwise logistic regression** trimmed the predictor set to only the most informative variables, comparing it to the full model reveals which lifestyle factors are genuinely independent contributors.
 - 🏆 **GLM Stepwise** was the best overall model with the highest CV accuracy (89.02%), strong test accuracy (93.31%), and a Kappa of 0.866.

 ---